opeyemitechpro/my-projects/docs/blog/posts/How_I_Got_300_AWS_Credits.md

 The $300 credits cover **more than 230 AWS services** including Compute, Lambda serverless, storage, Bedrock, Sagemaker, EKS, ECR, and the list goes on :smile:.

-??? info Click here to view the list of services covered by the AWS Credits
+??? info "Click here to view the list of services covered by the AWS Credits"

     *__Note:__* _This list may changed subject to AWS Terms and Conditions_